Dropdown menu

 </DropdownMenu>

-You can either pass a literal width value like 200px or a trigger value to align DropdownMenu content width with its trigger.
-This is helpful when you're using fullWidth Button component or Select / TextField together with DropdownMenu.
+You can either pass a literal width value like 200px or a trigger value to align the DropdownMenu content width with its trigger.
+This is helpful when using a fullWidth Button component or Select / TextField together with DropdownMenu.

 <DropdownMenu width="trigger">